danodriscoll/danodriscoll.github.io/content/about.md

 A gilt is a UK Government liability denominated in sterling, issued by the UK Treasury and listed on the London Stock Exchange.
 The term *gilt* or *gilt-edged security* is a reference to the primary characteristic of gilts as an investment: their security.

 {{< info-alert title="Supposition" >}}
-State institutions set the rules.
-Rules and parameters are shaped by the policy objectives of Government and an independent Central Bank.
-Gilt dynamics are principally the effects of a change in the velocity of a State monetary system encircled by an inexorable [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
+Monetary system rules and parameters are shaped by the policy objectives of Government and an independent Central Bank.
+Gilt dynamics are principally the effects of a change in the velocity of a monetary system encircled by an inexorable [macrofinancial](https://www.data-reports.net/studio-sketch/public-private-finance.html) regime.
 {{< /info-alert >}}

 ### Model Development